4d/docs/docs/WebStudio/web-studio.md

 ![alt-text](assets/en/web-studio/styles-library.png)

 ### Data Sources
-This section holds the various data sources available.
+This section groups the available data sources.

 ![alt-text](assets/en/web-studio/data-sources.png)

 #### The difference between Catalog, Remote and Local

+*  The **Catalog** holds data from your 4D Project.
+You can transfer data from your 4D project to the server (**Remote** data source) to use it as data source in your web form editor.
+*  **Remote** data sources are *persistent* data sources.
+They are stored on the server.
+*  **Local** data sources are volatile sources.
+They are not stored in memory.

 ### Canvas
 The largest panel holds the canvas.
 This is where you drop your components, styles and data sources to build your application.